Student Experience Testimonials

 Per-Course Instructor and Postdoctoral Fellow, Memorial University

-The time I spent in the Intelligent Systems (IS) Laboratory as a PhD student was the best part of my educational life.
-The genuine interest in and willingness to assist my research from supervisors and my lab mates was incredible and supportive, which provided me with the optimal environment to successfully complete my PhD degree and to become an independent researcher.
-I was exposed to cutting edge research in the field of robotics and published my research outcomes at highly reputed international conferences as well as high impact journals.
+The time I spent in the Intelligent Systems (IS) Laboratory as a Ph.D. student was the best part of my educational life.
+The genuine interest in and willingness to assist my research supervisors and lab mates was incredible and supportive, providing me with the optimal environment to complete my Ph.D. degree and become an independent researcher.
+I was exposed to cutting-edge research in robotics and published my research outcomes at highly reputed international conferences and high-impact journals.

 (Houssam Ghosn, MASc. in Oil and Gas, 2016)

-The support I received from the School of Graduate Studies and the distinguished professors in engineering, I gained a better insight into the program scope.
+With the support I received from the School of Graduate Studies and the distinguished professors in engineering, I gained a better insight into the program's scope.
 It has been a life-changing experience for me.
 The program gave me the opportunity to grow my knowledge and develop new skills in the oil sector.
-The quality of higher education that Memorial offers through the program courses provided me with knowledge of industry challenges, from drilling, production, process to recovery; and prepared me to become part of the future oil and gas engineering leaders.
+Memorial's quality of higher education through the program courses provided me with knowledge of industry challenges, from drilling, production, and process to recovery, and prepared me to become part of the future oil and gas engineering leaders.
 Memorial University has amazing, one-of-a-kind laboratory facilities for drilling and process engineering, where I turned my classroom knowledge into practice!

 (Rajib Dey, PhD, 2015)

-Memorial does an excellent job of collaborating and partnering with communities, industry and all levels of government, which makes the quality of the programs and research that much better.
+Memorial does an excellent job of collaborating and partnering with communities, industry and all levels of government, which improves the quality of the programs and research.